As a business owner, have you considered the idea of business succession and exit?

 The Chancellor has also stated that support for businesses will be ‘wound down’ as the pandemic passes.
 With the Job Retention Scheme currently running until the end of October, you need to plan now how the loss of this scheme will impact your costs beyond that time.

 The UK Government has announced its plan to help high-growth companies through COVID-19 using their Future Fund.
 This fund is in partnership with the British Business Bank and the Government has committed £250 million to be invested in innovative companies facing financing difficulties due to the pandemic.
 The minimum investment amount is £125,000 and a maximum of £5 million and will be provided through convertible loan notes (CLNs).
-The investment from the Fund will need to be matched by accredited private investors to the same amount.
+However, the investment from the Fund will need to be matched by accredited private investors.
 To qualify for support, the business must already have received a minimum investment of £250,000 in the five years prior to 19th April 2020.
 Full details can be found here.

 Working together to become stronger